emirbeknurbekov/final22/README.md

 # Done by:Nurbekov Emirbek

+## Krossbox - STYLE.
+QUALITY.
+EXCLUSIVE.
-## My project is an online store that sells multi-brand clothes and shoes.
+My project is an online store that sells multi-brand clothes and shoes.